Frequently Asked Questions

 First, ensure Daily is not running on your Mac.
 Next, run the following command in your Terminal app, which you can find in the Utilities folder within your Applications folder.
 Read more about Terminal here.

-rm -rf ~/Library/Containers/nl.nielsmouthaan.daily.main/Data/Library/Daily
+rm -rf ~/Library/Containers/nl.nielsmouthaan.daily.main

 Finally, delete Daily from iCloud my managing your iCloud storage.
 Refer to this macOS User Guide for instructions.